cjnevin/IdealCleanArchitecture/README.md

 Modules
 \ ModuleName
   \ Config
+    \ Router
-    \ Service (Implementation)
+    \ Service
     \ Stylesheet
-    \ ViewController (Implementation)
+    \ ViewController
   \ ConfigTests
-    \ ServiceTests
+    \ ServiceIntegrationTests
     \ ViewControllerSnapshotTests
   \ Core
     \ Entity
     \ Interactor
     \ Presenter
-    \ Router
+    \ Routes (Abstract)
     \ ServiceType (Abstract)
-    \ ViewControllerFactoryType (Abstract)
   \ CoreTests
     \ EntityTests
-    \ InteractorTests
+    \ InteractorTests (with ServiceSpy)
-    \ PresenterTests
+    \ PresenterTests (with RouterSpy)
-    \ RouterTests
 ```

-By including the Presenter, Router, ServiceType, and ViewControllerFactoryType in the Core we can fully unit test the Presentation and Routing logic using spies/mocks of the Services and ViewControllers.

-In our ConfigTests we can ensure that our ViewController lays out correctly using a SnapshotTest or our Service is initialized correctly using a ServiceTest.
+**Core:** We can achieve 100% unit test coverage of our entities, interactors, presenters, and routing by providing a ServiceSpy and a RouterSpy.
+**Config:** We can snapshot test our ViewControllers by mocking the view values and stubbing the Presenter.
+We may also want to write integration tests for our Services to ensure our wrapper is doing what is intended.

 ---